tigermlt/blog/golang.md

   - go run: compile and run
   - go fmt: format all the code in each file in the current directory
   - go install: compile and install a package
-  - go get: download th eraw source code of someone else's package
+  - go get: download the raw source code of someone else's package
   - go test: run any test associated with the current project
 - Package:
   - package == project == workspace